-This means models doing some action or interacting with the environment.
-This is more realistic than true in-studio fashion editorials.
+This means models interacting with the environment.
+This is more realistic than in-studio fashion editorials.

-More and more brands are investing in an editorial that revolves around an action or a storyline.
+More and more brands are investing in an editorial that revolves around a storyline.
 The products appear natural in the scene.

-They take the viewer on a story of how they could use their products.
+They take the viewer on a story of the product.

-At the end of the day, clients want images that show who they are as people.
+At the end of the day, clients want images that truly reflect who they are.
 It is not about the clothes they’re wearing or the location they’re in.